 View all Lawnmower Spare Parts Now »Video Transcript:

 Hi, I’m Matt from eSpares.

 Now let’s start with fuel.
-A standard four stroke engine takes ordinary unleaded petrol.
-Now the thing about petrol is it degrades over time, it goes off.
+A standard four stroke engine takes ordinary unleaded petrol, now the thing about petrol is it degrades over time, it goes off.
 So if you’ve left petrol in your mower over the winter, the best thing to do is to drain that off first and put some fresh petrol in there.
-The two things I want to drain, drain the main fuel reservoir just by uncoupling the fuel line there and drain that into a bowl, and then, you can see the carburettor here there is a little release valve there that will just drain the fuel off the carburettor as well, and then make sure we’ve got fresh petrol in.
+The two things I want to drain, drain the main fuel reservoir just by uncoupling the fuel line there and drain that into a bowl, and then, you can see on the carburettor here there is a little release valve there, that will just drain the fuel off the carburettor as well, and then make sure we’ve got fresh petrol in.

-Let’s check the oil, the dipstick on this Qualcast is on the back here.
+Let’s check the oil, the dipstick on this Qualcast is at the back here.
 Just give that a wipe and pop it back in.
-I think it looks alright.
-Yeah, that’s just over half full that’s fine.
-If you do need to top up, then top up at the front there.
-Make sure you’re using proper lawnmower engine oil.
+I think it looks alright, yeah, that’s just over half full that’s fine.
+If you do need to top up, then top up at the front there, make sure you’re using proper lawnmower engine oil.
 Obviously if yours is a two stroke then use two stroke oil and then gets mixed directly into your fuel.

 These gears, I don’t know if you can see in there, there are actually three nylon gears.
 They can actually break quite easily, and you can see a colleague of mine actually replacing those in another video, but that all looks fine.

 Now if I just check the throttle, so in the fully off position, you should be able to see that just cuts the power to the spark plug, that’s fine, and then as I open the throttle, you should be able to see it’s just opening the carburettor there.
 If that needs any adjustment, this little screw here just changes the position at which it opens the carb.